Equity-Focused Leadership: What Does it Look Like in Action?

 Equity-focused leaders make this a regular part of their decision-making practice.
 It might take the form of having the explicit norm in every meeting to “recognize and consider the voices of those who may not be in the room” and developing structures to shed light on and ensure proper representation of those voices.
 Phone banking and family surveys conducted by a trusted community member or staff are also useful tools for gathering multiple perspectives.

 The above examples are just a small sample of the vast number of opportunities there are in a school leader’s day to embody equity-driven leadership and move towards greater racial justice in our school systems.
-Students, staff, and families are constantly watching and looking to school leadership to guide the way.
+Students, staff, and families are constantly watching and looking to K12 educational leadership to guide the way.